rachanaudupa/SQL_IndianElectiondatabase/README.md

+India General Elections 2024 Result Analysis - MySQL Queries

+Source : DataTutorial on Youtube
+This repository is created for practice purpose.
-India General Elections 2024 Result Analysis - MySQL Queries This repository contains a collection of MySQL queries designed to analyze the 2024 India General Elections.
+This repository contains a collection of MySQL queries designed to analyze the 2024 India General Elections.
 It offers insights into various election results, including total seats, state-wise outcomes, party alliances, and more.
 The analysis is built upon a structured dataset available on Kaggle.

 Dataset